isomerpages/mlaw-pto/_deceased-cpf-estate-monies/information-for-minor-beneficiaries.md

 In deciding the amount of the maintenance allowance, we will consider the following.

-  1.1 Your income, property and other financial resources.
+  * Your income, property and other financial resources.
-  2.1 Your financial needs and responsibilities.
+  * Your financial needs and responsibilities.
-  3.1 The financial needs and the age of the child.
+  * The financial needs and the age of the child.
-  4.1 The way in which the child is being or is expected to be educated or trained.
+  * The way in which the child is being or is expected to be educated or trained.

 3.		How do I apply for a child’s maintenance allowance?

+You will need to make an online application for maintenance allowance at www.mlaw.gov.sg/pto.
+Select "Application for Maintenance Allowance".

+You will also need to have your Singpass ready to access our online application form.
+You may apply for your Singpass at https://www.singpass.gov.sg if you do not have one.

+If you are not eligible for a Singpass, you may apply for a log-in ID and password through our website at http://www.mlaw.gov.sg/pto.

 4.  What are the documents that I need to send to you?
 5.		How will the maintenance allowance be paid?